camunda/camunda-docs-manual/content/reference/rest/job/post-query.md

   <tr>
     <td>createTimes</td>
     <td>Only select jobs created before or after the given date.
-    Create time expressions are given in an array and are structured as follows:<br/>
+    Create time expressions are given in an array of objects that have two properties `operator` and `value`.<br/>
-    A valid condition value has the form <code>operator_value</code>.
     <code>operator</code> is the comparison operator to be used and <code>value</code> the date value as string.<br/>
     <br/>
     Valid operator values are: <code>gt</code> - greater than; <code>lt</code> - lower than.<br/>